dzvigelsky/warm/README.md

 # Project Description
 Wild Apricot is the #1 rated Membership Management platform that enables membership-based organizations to manage their contact database and all members transactions with ease.
 The system has many modules including events, membership renewals, donations and an online store.
 It also enables administrators to customize their contact and member database.
 Members and administrators are able to manipulate data such as membership status, event registration, online payments with ease.

 The built in reporting system in Wild Apricot does not allow easy summarization and visualization of Wild Apricot member and contact transactions.
-The comprehensive real-time report capabilities in Google Data Studio are a perfect solution that helps administartors integrate Wild Apricot data with a variety of external analytical systems like Google Ads and Google Analytics.
+The comprehensive real-time report capabilities in Google Data Studio are a perfect solution that helps administators integrate Wild Apricot data with a variety of external analytical systems like Google Ads and Google Analytics.
 This project is a Google Data Studio community data connector built to retrieve data from Wild Apricot, which can be summarized and transformed in GDS to create user-friendly and real-time dashboard for Wild Apricot.

 Data is fetched in real-time, securely using Wild Apricot's REST API.